 Location, location, location!

 After struggling through small openings and narrow passages to access the larger rooms beyond, prehistoric people discovered that the cave wall surfaces functioned as the perfect, blank “canvas” upon which to draw and paint.
 White calcite, roofed by nonporous rock, provides a uniquely dry place to feature art.
-To paint, these early artists used charcoal and ochre (a kind of pigmented, earthen material, that is soft and can be mixed with liquids, and comes in a range of colors like brown, red, yellow, and white).
-We find images of horses, deer, bison, elk, a few lions, a rhinoceros, and a bear—almost as an encyclopedia of the area’s large prehistoric wildlife.
-Among these images are abstract marks—dots and lines in a variety of configurations.
+To paint, these early artists used charcoal and ocher (a kind of pigmented, earthen material, that is soft and can be mixed with liquids, and comes in a range of colors like brown, red, yellow, and white).
+We find images of horses, deer, bison, elk, a few lions, a rhinoceros, and a bear — almost as an encyclopedia of the area’s large prehistoric wildlife.
+Among these images are abstract marks — dots and lines in a variety of configurations.
 In one image, a humanoid figure plays a mysterious role.

 How did they do it?